Our Specialized Services

 Shade and Woodland Gardens

-A welcoming, shady garden located in a property or a woodland or woodlands edge can be either a respite from the busy world or an ideal outdoor space for entertaining.
-We focus on lush architectural beds with wondrous foliage that loves shady conditions.
-Mosses, ferns, tubers, corms, tubers and bulbs are ideal for a shade garden.
-Woody plants serve as the backdrop to support the flowering plants.
-Alternatively, a Japanese bonsai landscape can be designed for these conditions.
-Any form of a shade garden is vital to woodland ecological conservation.
-Shade in an ecological sense is a multi-faceted phenomenon that creates new and complex settings for community and ecosystem dynamics.
+A welcoming, shady garden located on a woodland property or at woodlands edge can be either a respite from the busy world or an ideal outdoor space for entertaining.
+Here we focus on lush architectural beds with wondrous foliage that love shady conditions.
+Mosses, ferns, tubers, corms, and bulbs are ideal.

 ” The garden path is designed to provide for ever-changing views, so no scene is duplicated, and the visitor experiences a wide variety of spaces.”–Shunmyo Masuno